 Burning Hearts (Dicentra formosa) produces red flowers on fern like foliage from late spring until mid summer.
 A compact variety, reaching no more than 10 inches, it is ideal for container gardens.

-The colorful flowers of Bleeding Heart (Dicentra spectabilis) is a reliable way to introduce early season color to your garden.
+If you grow Bleeding Hearts, the colorful flowers of Bleeding Heart (Dicentra spectabilis) is a reliable way to introduce early season color to your garden.
 As the summer warms up the Bleeding Hearts will fade, their color replaced by other plants in your collection.

 Planting Bleeding Heart